 - Urination and Bowel Problems: lumbar compression fractures place pressure on the spinal cord.
 Also, it impairs a person’s ability to urinate or have bowel movements.

 When trauma causes a cervical/lumbar fracture, the person could feel pain right away.
 To have this fracture diagnosed and treated, you need medical care.
 The physician will order spine testing.
 This trauma determines the amount of damage done to that point.

-- CT Scan: Doctors sometimes order a CAT scan, also known as a CT scan.
-Sometimes x-rays prove insufficient.
-Also, Scans prove more intricate.
-Scans help determine fracture stability.
-And they provide a different view.
+- CT Scan: Doctors sometimes order a CAT scan, also known as a CT scan, with x-rays often proving insufficient and scans proving more intricate in helping physicians determine your fracture's stability by providing different views.

-- MRI: if the physician suspects nerve damage has occurred, they should order an MRI.
-Further, this will allow a look at the soft tissue around the spine.
-And it will show any abnormalities.
+- MRI: if your physician suspects you sustained nerve damage, they should order an MRI, further allowing a look at your spine's surrounding soft tissue seeking any abnormalities.

 Compression fractures also naturally occur.
 Sometimes degenerative diseases like osteoporosis or cancer get diagnosed.
 These could cause vertebral compression fractures.
 So these illnesses weaken the bones of the spine.
 Trauma to the spine bones also causes fractures in healthy people.
 Most of all, accidents causing fractures stem from slip/falls and car accidents.